svm-suite/svm-suite.github.io/README.md

 This code sets the prompt of the console to `user>` label when the console service starts.

 *Console.svm* is intended to be a default input/output interface to *SVM Suite* based applications.
-In the case of creating a chatbot, beside the basic question/answer interface, consoles can be used for monitoring intermediate thought processes, as we may output a stream of thought during the data computing process.
+In the case of creating a chatbot, beside the basic conversational interface, consoles can be used for monitoring intermediate thought processes, as we may output a stream of thought during the data computing process.

 ## 3. stateful.svm